texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Texas Marriage Records

-Marriage certificates generally refer to the official proof of marriage issued by a government or religious authority.
-However, the Texas Family Code does not use the term “marriage certificate.”
+Marriage certificates generally refer to the official written proof of marriage issued by a government or religious authority.
+However, the Texas Family Code does not use the term “marriage certificate”.
 Nevertheless, the certified copy of a recorded marriage license issued by the County Clerk serves as a marriage certificate in the state.
 Moreover, some countries may provide keepsake marriage certificates at a price.
+These certificates and licenses are official written records created to document the marriage.

 A marriage license is a legal document that authorizes recipients to marry.
 In Texas, this document is issued to couples who meet the following requirements:

-• Parties must be at least 18 years of age, excluding minors who can provide court order that removes the disabilities of minorities.
+• Parties must be at least 18 years of age, excluding minors who can provide a court order that removes the disabilities of minors.

-• The couple must appear together before the County Clerk in person or via video conference after providing absentee affidavits.
+• After providing absentee affidavits, the couple must appear together before the County Clerk in person or via video conference.

 • Applicants must provide proof of age and identity.

-• Divorced applicants must wait 30 days after the divorce gets finalized before a license application.
+• Divorced applicants must wait 30 days after the divorce is finalized before a license application.

-• Applicants must provide properly filled-out application forms along with supporting documents.
+• Applicants must download and complete the required application forms along with supporting documents.

 After the application is approved and executed, the clerk issues the license under the following conditions: